 Jessica has spent the majority of her professional career as a labor and employment law attorney advocating for workers’ rights to fair pay, benefits, and safe working conditions.

 In 2014, Jessica became the youngest commissioner ever elected in Wake County’s history.
-She is currently serving her second term as chair of the Board of Commissioners; her colleagues elected her unanimously.
+She has served for two years as chair of the Board of Commissioners, as the youngest person ever in the county’s history to wield the gavel.
+Her colleagues elected her to the role unanimously.
 She has a track record of supporting job creation as a county commissioner and attracting businesses with diverse talent.
 Jessica has been successful with these key initiatives that support workforce development: increasing access to early childhood development programs, advocating for increased education funding across North Carolina and development of career and technical programs in high schools, and leading a campaign to provide capital funding for our state’s largest community college system, Wake Technical Community College.

 Jessica prioritizes family-oriented policies during her tenure and is responsible for Wake County’s implementation of a paid parental leave policy, a fair chance hiring ordinance, and supporting a living wage policy for county employees and all school personnel.